zana-a/emerald/README.md

 ## EBNF

-The language takes some designs from languages such as Ruby, Elixir and smalltalk for a concise yet expressive design.
+The language takes some designs from languages such as Ruby, Elixir and smalltalk for a concise yet expressive syntax.

 ```text
 ================================================================================